Skip to main content

 What’s Covered:

 Wondering if your 2.8 GPA is good enough for college admissions?
-In this post, we’ll explore what a 2.8 GPA means, how it compares to the average, and which colleges accept applicants with a similar GPA.
-We’ll also provide tips for improving your GPA and increasing your chances of getting into your dream schools.
+Keep reading to explore what a 2.8 GPA means, how it compares to the average, and which colleges accept applicants with a similar GPA.
+Additionally, discover tips for enhancing your GPA and increasing your chances of admission to your dream schools.

 Not sure what your unweighted GPA is on a 4.0 scale?
 Use our GPA converter.